 The kind of truckers atlas you want is what is referred to as a "Motor Carriers' Road Atlas" and it will always have a picture of a large commercial motor vehicle on the front.

-The display pictured at left shows that two of the truckers atlas books are sold out.
+The display shown here shows two truckers atlas books being sold out.

 Let's take a closer look at the covers to see the differences between them (and why their costs differ).